IRS announces 2023 tax season start date and deadline

-The Internal Revenue Service (IRS) announced on Thursday that the agency would begin accepting and processing 2022 tax returns on Jan.
-23
+(KTLA) – The Internal Revenue Service announced on Thursday that the agency will start accepting and processing 2022 tax returns on Jan.
+23.

-The agency is expecting about 168 million tax returns, a news release said.
+The agency is expecting about 168 million tax returns, a news release stated.

 The IRS also announced that taxpayers would have access to more resources and assistance, mainly due to the passage of the Inflation Reduction Act in August.

-“With these new additional resources, taxpayers and tax professionals will see improvements in many areas of the agency this year,” a news release said.
+“With these new additional resources, taxpayers and tax professionals will see improvements in many areas of the agency this year,” the IRS said.
 “We’ve trained thousands of new employees to answer phones and help people.
 While much work remains after several difficult years, we expect people to experience improvements this tax season.”

 The IRS will offer free tax filing services for anyone who needs help with their returns.